probe-lab/website/content.en/tools/_index.md

 ## Akai

 [akai](https://github.com/probe-lab/akai) is a libp2p generic data availability (DA) sampler.
-It was originaly developed to perform data availability sampling (DAS) of DA Cells in the Avail DA DHT.
-However, it has been extended to support more DHT items in other p2p networks.
+It was originaly developed to perform Data Availability Sampling (DAS) of DA Cells in the Avail DA DHT.
+However, it has been extended to support more DHT networks.
 As of 2025-Q3, Akai supports sampling items in the Avail network (Mainnet, Turing, Hex), Celestia network (Mainnet, Mocha-4), and IPFS (Amino DHT).

 {{< button ref="[/ants](https://github.com/probe-lab/akai)" >}}Learn more{{< /button >}}